cloudmesh/cloudmesh-manual/docs/_sources/installation/install-linux.rst.txt

 Prerequisites for Ubuntu 19.10
 -------------------------------

-We recommend you swithc to Ubuntu 20.04.
+We recommend you switch to Ubuntu 20.04.
 However if you can not do this please follow these steps.

 Python 3.8.2 is not yet installed in Ubuntu 19.10.
 The installation is simple